Last Updated on November 2, 2022

 When you have this very clear big picture of how amazing things could be it becomes so much easier to talk to people.

 It also becomes so much easier to take action because you have a clear vision of what you’re fighting for.

 fight the fear of change with these ideas:

 ACTION ITEM: Take a few moments to journal or just day dream about how wonderful the future could be.

 Describe in detail how awesome the future could look.
-How does it look?
+What will it look like?

 How do we live in harmony?
 How has general consciousness changed?

-When you get struck with a wave of fear, re-read this entry or go back to that place in your mind palace to remind yourself of what you’re fighting for.
+When you get struck with a wave of anxiety about climate change or fear, re-read this entry or go back to that place in your mind palace to remind yourself of what you’re fighting for.

 3. find a support system:

-When you’re feeling overwhelmed, it’s also easy to feel isolated, and one of the best ways to combat this loneliness is to find a group of like minded people.
+When you’re feeling overwhelmed by anxiety about climate change, it’s also easy to feel isolated, and one of the best ways to combat this loneliness is to find a group of like minded people.